LeilaDaraei/LeilaDaraei/README.md

 - 👋 Hi, I'm Lily
 - 😍 I’m interested in front-end and design world
+- 🥳 On this canvas, I have painted some Reactjs, Tailwind, Nextjs and Typescript
-- 🌱 I’m currently exploring Svelte
+- 🌱 I’m currently exploring Svelte and Greensock GSAP
+- 👀 A creative, fun, forward-thinking agency is where I see my spot